YassineDER/LinkedOut/README.md

 The backend is a Spring Boot application.
 You can run it in dev profile by creating a bash script called `start`.
 This script is a bit treaky since it contains sensitive environment variables, thats why he's included in [.gitignore](.gitignore).

-A ready-to-use script can be requested from the project owner to skip the steps below.
+**A ready-to-use script can be requested from the project owner to skip this part.**

 Before creating your own start script, you need to: